itsjamiefhill/infra-ds923p-devops/README.md

 This project provides a modular, script-based approach to setting up a complete DevOps environment using HashiCorp Nomad as the orchestration layer.
 The platform includes service discovery, reverse proxy with TLS, secrets management, monitoring, logging, container registry, and centralized authentication.

+The platform uses Nomad with SSL enabled for secure communication and implements an optimized approach for persistent storage using Docker's mount directive, ensuring compatibility with Synology's Nomad implementation.

 ## System Architecture

 ```mermaid